 - 1. Bring new players together. - 2.
 Seek to reach the most "in need". - 3.
-Focus on learning from and with each other and share a belief that there is expertise amongst everyone. - 5.
+Focus on learning from and with each other and share a belief that there is expertise amongst everyone. - 4.
+Focus on active learning that is experiential and engages participants in self-reflection and self-discovery. - 5.
 Use new media to connect in creative ways. - 6.
 Actively create new curricula based on sound principles of child and adult learning and development. - 7.
 Focus on assessment, but tie assessment to child development. - 8.
 Reframe teaching as teaching AND learning together. - 9.
-Connect policy to practice.
+Connect policy to practice. - 10.
+"Pay it forward."